-Most tenants/guests choose not to bother with their car because the District’s fantastic and efficient public transportation system.
+Most tenants/guests choose not to bother with their car because the District’s has a fantastic and efficient public transportation system.
 Parking is attainable, but if you come home on a weekend evening past 7pm . . . good luck!
 Suburbanites from all over the Metro area flock here and park wherever possible to take advantage of everything the Adams Morgan neighborhood has to offer.

 There is a private parking garage 1.5 blocks from the property (entry on 18th Street at Belmont Road).
 The facility is operated by Colonial Parking.
-If you desire more information about this garage parking venue, please see Colonial Parking’s Adams Morgan location here: Colonial Parking-Adams Morgan
+If you desire more information about this garage parking venue, please see Colonial Parking’s Adams Morgan location here: Colonial Parking-Adams Morgan.

 2. Where is the nearest metro rail station?